WTMBerlin/wtmberlin.github.io/android-study-jam.md

 #### Diversity and Code of Conduct

 The Android Study Jam is organized by Women Techmakers Berlin.

-Our mission is that everyone feels welcome to our events no matter gender or nationality, take their first steps in tech and be part of our local community.
+Our mission is that everyone feels welcome to our events no matter gender, nationality or age.
+We are a diversity supporting community and want to encourage newcomers to take their first steps in tech and become a part of the Berlin's tech scene.

 We strictly follow the [Berlin Code Of Conduct](http://berlincodeofconduct.org/) and we don’t tolerate any kind of bad behaviour as defined by the code of conduct.